jcastillocano/CRM-service/README.md

 1. docker-compose exec web python manage.py migrate
 1. docker-compose exec web python manage.py createsuperuser

-You should have now django listening on http://localhost:8000/
+You should have now django listening on http://localhost:8888/.
+Metrics and admin site are available on http://localhost:8080/.

 ## Swagger